 Moving is no small task.
 Between finding a new home, packing, unloading, and unpacking, it’s an exhausting event.
 With so many changes in how and where people work over the past year, now might be a great time to make a move.
 And for reasons that range from flexibility to sheer convenience, moving pods will help make your next move a little easier.

 To help you navigate the world of moving and storage, we’ve rounded up everything you need to know about moving pods.
-So, if you want to know all of the pros and cons associated with today's most popular moving-pod companies, read on.
+If you want to know all of the pros and cons associated with today’s most popular moving-pod companies, read on.

 Is Now the Right Time to Move?